Rail transport in Angola: Transversal do Leste (Eastern transversal)

-This new line would extend 1353 km from north to south, beginning at the border with the DRC at Chitato, then via Luachimo, Dundo, Camissombo and Lucapa to Saurimo where it would connect with the planned new endpoint of the Luanda railway, then onto Camanogue and Luena where it would connect with the Benguela railway, then onto Lucusse, Cassamba, Cangombe and Lupire to Cuito Cuanavale where it would connect with the planned new endpoint of the Moçâmedes railway (CFM), and then via Mavinga to Mucusso on the Okavango river, where it would connect to the Tsumeb – Caprivi line in Namibia.
+This new line would extend 1353 km from north to south, beginning at the border with the DRC at Chitato, then via Luachimo, Dundo, Camissombo and Lucapa to Saurimo where it would connect with the planned new endpoint of the Luanda railway, then via the line under construction since January 2026 to Camanogue and Luena on the Benguela railway, then onto Lucusse, Cassamba, Cangombe and Lupire to Cuito Cuanavale where it would connect with the planned new endpoint of the Moçâmedes railway (CFM), and then via Mavinga to Mucusso on the Okavango river, where it would connect to the Tsumeb – Caprivi line in Namibia.
 A feasibility study is pending.

 Extension of the Moçamedes railway to Cuito Cuanavale

 This would extend the existing line by about 180 km beyond the current end point Menongue via Longa to Cuito Cuanavale where it would connect with the Transversal do Leste.
 A feasibility study is pending.